Deputy Craig Dodge

 Last Call to Duty

 At 5:21 a.m., March 14, 1987, Dodge was dispatched to a belated domestic assault in Hickman, Nebraska.
-The mother of the assault victim telephoned the Sheriff's Office to report her daughter had phoned saying she had been assaulted by her husband, Terry Reynolds, who had then left the apartment.
-While Deputy Dodge was en route, a second caller who had been assisting the assault victim reported that the husband had returned, struck her, threatened her with a handgun, and made her leave.
+The mother of the assault victim telephoned the Sheriff’s Office to report her daughter had phoned saying she had been assaulted by her husband, who had then left the apartment.
+While Deputy Dodge was en-route, a second caller who had been assisting the assault victim, reported that the husband had returned, struck her, threatened her with a handgun, and made her leave.
 Two additional deputies were then dispatched from approximately 20 minutes away.

 Deputy Dodge arrived in Hickman at about 5:30 a.m.
-Approaching the building on foot, he contacted the witness who told him Hazel Reynolds had been beaten and that Terry Reynolds, brandishing a pistol, had threatened to kill his family.
-Their children, 3 years and 5 weeks of age were in the apartment with Reynolds.
-Hazel Reynolds could be heard pleading with her husband.
+Approaching the building on foot, he contacted the witness who told him the assault victim had been beaten, and the person responsible, the husband, was brandishing a pistol and had threatened to kill the family.
+The couples children, 3 years and 5 weeks of age, were in the apartment, and the wife could be heard pleading with the husband the apartment.

 Knowing that his backup was some minutes away, Dodge, placing the welfare of the woman and children ahead of his own, decided to contact the suspect and attempt to reason with him.
-Reynolds responded at the apartment door, holding his wife in front of him with an unseen.38 caliber revolver at her back.
+The suspects responded at the apartment door, holding his wife in front of him with an unseen.38 caliber revolver at her back.
 For several minutes the men conversed while Dodge tried to ascertain if everyone was all right, all the while stalling for time.
-Suddenly, Reynolds raised the gun and fired a single round striking Dodge in the face.
+Suddenly, the suspect raised the gun and fired a single round striking Dodge in the face.

 Shooting & Backup

-Terry Reynolds fled the building with several weapons while Hazel called 911 reporting the shooting.
+The suspect fled the building with several weapons while the suspect’s wife called 911 reporting the shooting.
 Backup units arrived about 5:45 a.m.
-Reynolds was arrested without incident after disposing of the weapons in a nearby creek.
+The suspect was arrested without incident after disposing of the weapons in a nearby creek.
 Medical units were unable to revive Deputy Dodge.